teabranch/amazon-chat-completions-server/docs/README.md

 # Documentation

-This directory contains the Jekyll-based documentation for the Amazon Chat Completions Server, designed for deployment to GitHub Pages.
+This directory contains the Jekyll-based documentation for the Open Bedrock Server Server, designed for deployment to GitHub Pages.

 ## 🚀 Quick Setup